CIP Security protects critical communications in a Connected Enterprise

 Engineers will be able to implement CIP Security in their systems through new Rockwell Automation products and firmware updates to existing products such as Allen-Bradley ControlLogix controllers, communication modules and Kinetix servo drives.

 In addition, the newly enhanced FactoryTalk Linx communications software allows FactoryTalk visualization and information software running on a PC to communicate to CIP Security-enabled devices.
-The new FactoryTalk Policy Manager tool within the FactoryTalk software is used to implement and configure security policies between CIP Security-enabled devices.
+The new FactoryTalk Policy Manager tool within the FactoryTalk software suite is used to implement and configure security policies between CIP Security-enabled devices.

 Rockwell Automation developed this new capability to work with existing industrial control devices regardless of whether or not they were designed to support CIP Security.
 This allows industrial users to phase in security over time and retrofit existing installations.